leomariga/Simulink-Arduino-Serial/README.md

 # Simulink and Arduino connection

 Welcome!

-You are here because you are trying to connect your Arduino board to Simulink to transmit some variables (like a hardware in the loop) but everything is going wrong so you are in right place.
+You are here because you are trying to connect your Arduino board to Simulink to transmit some variables (like a hardware in the loop) but everything is going wrong and your world is falling apart.

-You might not know how to start this connection or you bravely discovered how to do it by yourself but nothing is transmitted correctely and your world is falling apart.
-Don't worry, I'm here to help =)
+In this tutorial, we are NOT using the [official Simulink Arduino Package](https://www.mathworks.com/help/supportpkg/arduino/examples/getting-started-with-arduino-hardware.html), which enables you to acess directely Arduino pins and many other features.
+However, this library uses an specific Arduino code, so you can't customize the code inside the board (if you want to use the Arduino as a control device for a "Hardware in the loop" project, as example).

+## The solution
+testessssss

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.